Public Cloud Market Size and Share

 Public Cloud Market Analysis by Mordor Intelligence

-The Public Cloud Market size is estimated at USD 0.73 trillion in 2025, and is expected to reach USD 1.66 trillion by 2030, at a CAGR of 17.86% during the forecast period (2025-2030).
+Public Cloud Market size in 2026 is estimated at USD 0.86 trillion, growing from 2025 value of USD 0.73 trillion with 2031 projections showing USD 1.94 trillion, growing at 17.69% CAGR over 2026-2031.
 This expansion reflects enterprises’ wholesale transition from legacy IT stacks to AI-ready infrastructure that treats the cloud as a competitive differentiator rather than a cost-saving utility.
 Intensifying demand for generative-AI workloads, green-datacenter incentives, and sovereign-cloud mandates underpin the sector’s growth.
 Hyperscale providers are investing in localized availability zones to satisfy regulatory requirements, while chip manufacturers ramp up supply to ease bottlenecks that constrained 2024 capacity.
 Competitive dynamics are shifting toward ecosystem partnerships that bundle infrastructure, platforms, and application-layer intelligence, allowing enterprises to accelerate time-to-value and de-risk AI adoption.

 Key Report Takeaways

-• By organization size, large enterprises held 68% of the public cloud market share in 2024; small and medium enterprises (SMEs) represent the fastest trajectory at an 18% CAGR.
+• By organization size, large enterprises held 67.40% of the public cloud market share in 2025; small and medium enterprises (SMEs) represent the fastest trajectory at a 17.92% CAGR.

 Segment Analysis